Hetology/FEM-SAW-designing-Opitmizing-by-using-Python-to-Feed-sample/README.md

 This program currently has 200 samples, with code for (substrate: ST-QUARTZ, IDT electrode: Aluminum, and sensitive layer FeNi).

-If your machine has 8 cores or you want it to run faster, in the run_auto.py file, you can change -np 6 to the number of processors you want to use (sometimes it runs slowly because you don’t know how to use this).
-But I recommend 6 processors as sufficient; on average, 1 case will take about 15-20 minutes depending on the situation.
-If you run all of these, it will take more than 3 days, probably...

 You may need to adjust a few things such as the matrix material section, the sensitive layer, and the location of the ansys150.exe file.

 Right-click to open the current folder in the terminal, then type the command "python ./run_saw_auto.py"